 I-4 Ultimate is the 21-mile reconstruction project that is completely rebuilding the interstate from west of the Kirkman Road (State Road 435) interchange in Orange County to east of State Road 434 in Seminole County.
 This separate project broke ground in 2015 and is expected to finish in 2021.
 The project will connect seamlessly with the north and south segments of I-4 Beyond the Ultimate.

 Segment 2 of the I-4 Beyond the Ultimate project picks up right where the I-4 Ultimate project leaves off.
 Motorists will have seamless travel while driving on Interstate 4 (I-4) through the three interchanges within Segment 2.

 Segment 2 features the construction, widening and/or replacement of 23 bridges.
 In addition to 13 existing stormwater ponds, the crews will build an additional nine new ponds.

 Boundaries From west of Central Florida Parkway to west of Kirkman Road (S.R.
 435)

 Funding Currently in right-of-way acquisition

-Special features Modified Diverging Diamond Interchange at Sand Lake Road with new access to Turkey Lake Road Direct connect ramps between I-4 and S.R.
+Special features Diverging Diamond Interchange at Sand Lake Road with new access to Turkey Lake Road Direct connect ramps between I-4 and S.R.
 528 Express Lanes Adding ramps at Central Florida Parkway from westbound I-4 and to eastbound I-4